 Green Line Extension

-The Green Line Extension is the highest profile transportation project in the State of Massachusetts and is on the current FTA list of the Top 50 Infrastructure Projects in the US.
+The Green Line Extension is the highest profile transportation project in the State of Massachusetts and is on the current FTA list of the Top 50 Infrastructure Projects in the United States.
 This is the first extension of the Green Line light rail system in decades and comprises completely new double-track alignments, traction power, train communications and signals, seven stations, a maintenance facility and yard, and 24 new light rail vehicles.

 Government Center Subway Station Reconstruction

 The project included the modernization of a historic station, originally built in 1898, and combined improvements to the Green Line Station, Blue Line Station, and Cambridge Street/Government Center Plaza to upgrade the station for full compliance with Americans with Disabilities Act (ADA) and other legally mandated improvements.
 Trains continued to run through the station during re-construction, but the station was closed for two years which allowed cost and schedule savings for MBTA as well as increased public safety.
-Upon reopening of the re-modeled station, Government Center became the last key subway station enhanced to full ADA accessibility in the US.
+Upon reopening of the re-modeled station, Government Center became the last key subway station enhanced to full ADA accessibility in the U.S.

 Agency